-2 The SWMP Draft Water Balance (Section 5.1) indicates total estimated water required for project construction is 648 ML (construction water 477 ML and dust suppression 171 ML) over a two year period.
-This is in the order of four times greater than estimated in the EIS (EIS Section 15.3.2 shows 150ML over two years) and differs from the construction requirement estimate (1,215ML over 51 months) provided in the Response to SPIR Amendment Report (ARTC REF: 3-0000-260-EAP-00-LT-0007).
+DPE - Biodiversity, Conservation and Science Copies of the Construction Monitoring Programs will be provided on the Project Website in accordance with CoA B11 and the results of the monitoring made available to relevant regulatory agencies (incl.
+Council/s) in accordance with CoA C20.
+Natural Resources Access Regulator (NRAR) - Date 09/12/2020 1 It is understood this SWMP applies to N/A Noted General comment, no Phase 1 of the project, otherwise known as SP1, which excludes that portion of rail line between Moree and Camurra North subject to the Floodplain Management Plan for the Gwydir Valley Floodplain 2016.
+This SWMP is a draft document which the principal contractor will be required to develop and finalise prior to commencement of construction.
+1 572 \$ change required.
+2 The SWMP Draft Water Balance 24 Addressed ARTC is currently (Section 5.1) indicates total estimated water required for project construction is 648 ML (construction water 477 ML and dust suppression 171 ML) over a two year period.
+This is in the order of four times greater than estimated in the EIS (EIS Section 15.3.2 shows 150ML over two years) and differs from the construction requirement estimate (1,215ML over 51 months) provided in the Response to SPIR Amendment Report (ARTC REF: 3- 0000-260-EAP-00-LT-0007).
 It is recommended that a clear understanding of project water requirements be determined to enable sourcing of adequate, reliable and appropriately licensed water supplies for the project.
 It is understood a preliminary assessment has been undertaken to assess potential water supply sources within a 50km wide buffer of the project corridor, with a review of existing Water Access Licences (WALs), wastewater and other water sources.
-This information will be documented in an individual Construction Water Supply Plan for the project.
-ARTC is currently developing a consistent approach to construction water estimating for the Inland Rail Program to be applied during the design phase.
-As noted in Section 5 of the CSWMP, Trans4m Rail have undertaken detailed construction water use assessments and are confident with our estimates.
-Section 7.2.1 of the CSWMP also notes that water savings measures will be identified as part of Trans4m Rail's Continuous Improvement Process.
-As required by RMM C7.2 - Consultation would be undertaken with relevant stakeholders (including landowners/ occupants) prior to construction, and appropriate approvals and agreements would be sought for the extraction of water.
-Monitoring would be undertaken during extraction to ensure volumes stipulated by license requirements and/or private landholder agreements are not exceeded. --- -- -- -- ---
+This information will be developing a consistent approach to construction water estimating for the Inland Rail Program to be applied during the design phase.
+As noted in Section 5 of the CSWMP, Inland Rail have undertaken detailed construction water use assessments and are confident with our estimates.
+Section 7.2.1 of the CSWMP also notes that water savings measures will be identified as part of Inland Rail's Continuous Improvement Process.
+As required by RMM C7.2 - Consultation would be undertaken with relevant stakeholders (including landowners/ occupants) prior to construction, and